markusstocker/LaTeX101/README.md

 \usefonttheme{...}
 ```

 Presentations generally have a title, author, and date.
-Similarly to articles, you can set these in the preamble with the following commands:
+Similarly to articles, you can set these in the preamble with the following commands

 ```
 \title{}